sagorbrur/sagorbrur.github.io/_pages/about.md

 **About Me**
-I am a Machine learning engineer with more than 3-year experience in building, training, evaluating data-dependent machine learning models.
-My strongest skills are natural language processing(NLP), deep learning, machine learning.
+I am a deep learning engineer with more than 3-year experience in building, training, evaluating data-dependent deep learning models.
+My strongest skills are natural language processing(NLP), deep learning.
 Previously I work with companies in the AI domain and closely gather knowledge about how machine learning models can build and integrate with an enterprise.
 I have built some open source projects based on NLP and my project is being widely used by the NLP community.

 **Get in touch**